Photo by: Donna Higgins

 Performed with the Chamber Orchestra of Philadelphia, Philly Pops with Peter Nero, The Reading Symphony, Ed Wise and his New Oleans Jazz Band, Network for New Music, Relache, Golden Medina, Klingon Klezmer, and various jazz, pop, and dixieland bands.

-In addition to his home studio, Mr. Salinger teaches at Haverford College and Swarthmore College.
+Mr. Salinger teaches at his home studio.
 His students range from the beginner to professional.

 Students come from as far as Harrisburg, Delaware County, and New Jersey.

 Many participate in District, Regional, and State Band Festivals in Pa. and N.J., Philadelphia Youth Orchestra, the Chamber music program at Settlement Music School, Interlocken Arts Academy, Tanglewood Music Festival and various music camps.